- 5 Year Update Mikes THR with Mr. Treacy 2012

 Secondly, after an almost 2 year recovery, I can most happily report that both hips AND knees do not hurt!!
 At most, my hips get stiff after prolonged use and I can’t squat as easily.
 Those of you who have followed my journey KNOW how amazing this is.

-I ended up doing a round of PT for my knees, which … Read the rest
+I ended up doing a round of PT for my knees, which did not work.
+Then, I researched and found the amazing DIY “Beating Patellar Tendonits” by a Physical Therapist and used it to do an additional … Read the rest

 8/8/2016 I haven’t posted on here for a while but I’m usually lurking in the background about once a week seeing what’s happening.